 A database management system, also called DBMS, is a program that allows admins to access, alter, and analyze a database.
 In this article, I’ll describe the functions of a database management system and review different types of databases.
 While this isn’t a comprehensive list of all DBMS types, it’s a start if you’re looking for a quick guide to common database management solutions.

 What’s the Purpose of a Database Management System?

 There are several administrative tasks needed within the database, like tracking changes, or backing up and recovering data, and the right software allows you to make system-level changes more easily, while pinpointing any issues.
-Through the DBMS, admins can manage data, the database engine, and the database schema that sets the logical structure.
+Through the DBMS, admins can manage data, the database engine, and the database schema setting the logical structure.

 However, a critical piece to making sure you’re getting the most out of whatever DBMS you choose is your ability to monitor databases and tune database performance to ensure it stays efficient.
 I recommend using a tool like SolarWinds® Database Performance Analyzer (DPA) to monitor and optimize many types of DBMS.
 I find this is the most robust of these relational DBMS monitoring tools, offering comprehensive yet easy-to-use functionality.
 Monitor databases like MySQL, Oracle, SAP ASE, DB2, and more from a single installation.
 Get the tools you need to optimize performance based on clear diagnostics.
 If you need a straightforward, streamlined way to monitor your databases and tune performance all from a well-designed interface, start with DPA.